John T. AffeldtManaging Attorney

 –John Affeldt

-John Affeldt is a managing attorney at Public Advocates in San Francisco where, since 1991, he has focused on educational equity issues through litigation, policy advocacy and power-building with grassroots organizations.
+John Affeldt (he/him/his) is a managing attorney at Public Advocates in San Francisco where, since 1991, he has focused on educational equity issues through litigation, policy advocacy and power-building with grassroots organizations.
 At Public Advocates, John has both served as a lead counsel on major ground-breaking lawsuits including Williams v.
 California, Community Coalition v.
 LAUSD, and Campaign for Quality Education v.
 California and spear-headed a shift toward the organization’s community partnership model of movement lawyering.

 Williams v.
 California resulted in a breakthrough 2004 settlement guaranteeing California’s students sufficient instructional materials, decent facilities and qualified teachers; Community Coalition v.
 LAUSD brought $150 million in services to low-income students, English language learners and foster youth in Los Angeles; Campaign for Quality Education v.
 California challenged the state’s under-funding of public schools and informed later statutory finance reforms.